ismaeljouhariperez/ismaeljouhariperez/README.md

-## 👋 HI THERE!
+## Hello, friend

 I'm **Ismaël Perez**, a **full-stack developer** crafting **clean, fast, and meaningful web experiences**.
 With a background in **creative industries** and over **4 years in modern web development**, I blend **technical precision** with **design sensitivity**.

-Dual French–Spanish citizen 🇫🇷🇪🇸, based in Bordeaux — working remotely across Europe.
+Dual French–Spanish citizen 🇫🇷🇪🇸, based in Bordeaux.
+Working remotely across Europe.
 I care about code quality, performance, and building things that *feel* good to use.

 ---